paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

 (6) **Sales locations and marketing**

-  (A) *In general* — The Secretary shall sell the National Parks and Federal Recreational Lands Pass at all Federal recreational lands and waters at which an entrance fee or a standard amenity recreation fee is charged and at such other locations as the Secretaries consider appropriate and feasible.
+  (A) *In general* — The Secretaries shall sell or otherwise make available the National Parks and Federal Recreational Lands Pass—

+    (i) at all Federal recreational lands and waters at which—

+      (I) an entrance fee or a standard amenity recreation fee is charged; and

+      (II) such sales or distribution of the Pass is feasible;

+    (ii) at such other locations as the Secretaries consider appropriate and feasible; and

+    (iii) through a prominent link to a centralized pass sale system on the website of each of the Federal land management agencies and the websites of the relevant units and subunits of those agencies, which shall include information about where and when a National Parks and Federal Recreational Lands Pass may be used.

   (B) *Use of vendors* — The Secretary may enter into fee management agreements as provided in [section 6805 of this title](./chapter-087-federal-lands-recreation-enhancement.md#section-6805).